Painting an aluminum boat

 Perhaps you should consider soda blasting your aluminium boats to clean,strip and prepare for painting.
 Works great. and is fast.Alan MacDonald

 - Halifax, NS, Canada

 I also have a V bottom aluminum boat that I have been working on.
 Having looked long and hard for a decent looking boat and trailer, I wanted to do the job right.
 So far I have only cleaned the outside of it and it works.
 My neighbor does a lot of hot-rod type work on vehicles.
-He gave me a bottle of DuPont Teflon Liquid Car Wax and it worked.
+He gave me a bottle of Eagle 1 Mag Cleaner [linked by editor to product info at Amazon] and it worked.
 Just follow instructions, spray on, wait 30 seconds and rinse off with water.
 You will be amazed at how well it works on the aluminum.
 I did both the outside and inside of the boat, used 2 bottles of the stuff and cost me a total of about $15.00 (US dollars).
 Now I did run into some stubborn stains and I used some steel wool [linked by editor to product info at Rockler] and a scrub brush to take care of it.
 I am still looking for something to paint the inside of the bottom of the boat.
 Hope this helps out.

 - Arkansas City, Kansas